codetricity/chat-with-history/docs/learning/ai_chat_ui.md

 ## 🎯 Overview

-This guide explains how our FastAPI application implements a ChatGPT/Claude-like AI chat interface with advanced features like streaming responses, internet search integration, and database connectivity.
+This guide explains how our **FastAPI-based FastOpp application** implements a ChatGPT/Claude-like AI chat interface with advanced features like streaming responses, internet search integration, and database connectivity.
 You'll learn about the technical architecture, implementation strategies, and potential enhancements for building production-ready chat applications.

+**FastOpp** is an open source learning tool for AI applications with pre-built UI and admin components to help students spend more time on core AI learning concepts instead of configuring the full FastAPI stack from scratch with authentication and UI components.
+Learn more at [https://github.com/Oppkey/fastopp](https://github.com/Oppkey/fastopp).

 ## 🧠 Core Chat Functionality